-- Share the road.
+- Share the road and practice defensive driving.
 Provide cyclists and motorcyclists as much room as you can, especially when riders pass on the right-hand side.

 - Check your blind spots often.
 Bicyclists and motorcyclists can more nimbly weave in and out of traffic, which means you should stay on alert.

 - Be extra cautious during inclement weather.
 Remember that riders are more exposed to the elements and bad road conditions which can cause them to fall more easily.
 So keep an eye out during bad weather or driving on rougher roads.